BeamScatter: Scalable, Deployable Long-Range backscatter communication with Beam-Steering: Tag Design Overview

-In the previous sub-section, we have seen how to decide the best phase setting on the tag.
+In the previous sub-section, we have seen how to steer the backscattered signal from the tag by estimating the best possible phase settings on the tag.
 Here, we will see the protocol that makes it possible for the AP and the tag to interact with each other during this whole procedure.
 For the AP to interact with the tag, we utilize the Wake-up receiver\cite{ISSCC-backscatter,hitchhike} that is built onto the backscatter tag to send instructions from the AP to the backscatter tag which we refer to as the Downlink to the tag.

-The tag is designed to operate in two different modes.
-In the first mode(scanning mode), the tag goes through a series of phase settings while the AP collects the CSI for each of those phase settings and in the second mode(backscattering mode), the tag modulates the incident backscatter packets with the tag data.
-First, the Tx AP sends a special kind of pattern unique to the tag in order to put the tag in scanning mode.
-Once the tag is in scanning mode, the Tx AP sends information on the downlink to the tag to indicate the phase setting the tag should be programmed to.
-Then the Rx AP collects CSI by transmitting a WiFi 802.11g packet for the specific phase setting.
-This process continues for all the phase settings described in section~\ref{sec:algorithm}.
-Once the best phase setting is determined by the Rx AP, the Tx AP again sends information to the tag on its downlink about this best phase setting.
-Then the tag is frozen in the best phase setting and the the Tx AP uses 802.11b packets as the excitation signals which are used by the backscatter tag for modulation.
-We can safely assume that all the APs in the mesh network are connected to each other over Ethernet and they can coordinate with each other by exchanging information between them.
+Each instruction to the downlink wakeup receiver is accompanied by a CTS-to-self packet transmission to avoid collisions with the tag's instruction from surrounding WiFi devices.
+The tag is designed to operate in three different modes as shown in Figure~\ref{fig:mode_overview}.
+In the first mode, the tag listens for a wake-up pattern.
+Once the Tx AP sends the wakeup pattern, the tag detects it and is set in scanning mode.
+In the scanning mode, the tag loops through four phase settings ($\Delta=0,\Delta=90,\Delta=180,\Delta=270$).
+Once the tag enters the scanning mode, the AP sends instructions to the tag on the downlink to set the tag to first one in the list of four phase settings.
+Then the Tx AP sends a 802.11g WiFi packet.
+In beamscanning mode, the tag just shifts the frequency of the WiFi packet without encoding any tag data on it and Rx AP collects the CSI for that packet.
+Now the Tx AP sends a downlink instruction to the tag to change to the next phase setting and this process continues until CSI is measured for the list of four phase settings.
+Then the best phase settings for the tag are estimated at the Rx AP according to algorithm described in section\ref{sec:algorithm} and sent over to the Tx AP via the ethernet backbone.
+Next the Tx AP again sends information about the best phase setting to the tag via tag downlink and set the tag to beamsteering mode in which the tag data can be encoded into the incident WiFi packets.
+From now on, the tag is frozen in the best phase setting and the the Tx AP uses 802.11b packets as the excitation signals which are used by the backscatter tag for modulation.
+Here we assume that all the APs in the mesh network are connected to each other over Ethernet and they can coordinate with each other by exchanging information between them.